LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - add props to allow setting initial assay upload tab and hiding other tabs
     - add props to allow batch/run property QuerySelects to not show full preview options
     - fix so that date picker input field label shows asterisk when required
+    - add beforeFinish prop to allow usages of AssayImportPanels to manipulate data before import/save

 ### version 1.5.1
 *Released*: 30 November 2020